-Conveyancing Edward has had particular experience in claims for damages following the
+Conveyancing Edward has particular expertise in dealing with claims for damages following the

 breach of conveyancing contracts and collapsed conveyancing chains.

-Division, led by Tom Leech QC, in a claim against solicitors by 214 buyers and lenders in Mediterranean property developments, for professional negligence, breach of trust and breach of contractual duties as escrow agents.
+Property-related Professional Negligence Together with Tom Leech QC he was instructed for the claimants in group claims against solicitors by 214 buyers and lenders in Mediterranean property developments, for professional negligence, breach of trust and breach of contractual duties as escrow agents.